-We may not be able to identify and produce powdered or other formulations of drugs that retain the physical and chemical properties needed to work with our delivery device for deep lung delivery using our inhaleables technology or through other methods of delivery of drugs using our other formulation technologies.
+We may not be able to identify and produce powdered or other formulations of drugs that retain the physical and chemical properties needed to work effectively with our delivery device for deep lung delivery using our inhaleables technology or through other methods of drug delivery using our other formulation technologies.
 Formulation stability is the physical and chemical stability of the drug over time and under various storage, shipping and usage conditions.
-Formulation stability will vary with each formulation and the type and amount of ingredients that are used in the formulation.
+Formulation stability will vary with each drug formulation and the type and amount of ingredients that are used in the formulation.
+Since our drug formulation technology is new and largely unproven, we do not know if our drug formulations will retain the physical and chemical properties of injected drugs.
 Problems with powdered drug stability in particular would negatively impact our ability to develop and market products using our drug delivery and formulation technologies or obtain regulatory approval of such products.